 - Non-spendable fund balance associated with inventories, prepaid expenses, long-term loans and notes receivable, and property held for resale (unless the proceeds are restricted, committed, or assigned).
-At June 30, 2022, the School had \$10,539 in non-spendable fund balance. - Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
-At June 30, 2022, the School had \$14,776,712 in restricted fund balance, related to the School's bonds payable. - Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
-At June 30, 2022, there is no committed fund balance. - Assigned fund balance classification are intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
-At June 30, 2022, there is no assigned fund balance. - Unassigned fund balance is the residual classification for the School's general fund and includes all spendable amounts not contained in the other classifications.
+At June 30, 2023, the School had \$33,880 in non-spendable fund balance. - Restricted fund balance category includes amounts that can be spent only for the specific purposes stipulated by constitution, external resource providers, or through enabling legislation.
+At June 30, 2023, the School had \$5,429,504 in restricted fund balance, related to the School's bonds payable and capital projects. - Committed fund balance classification includes amounts that can be used only for the specific purposes determined by a formal action of the School's Board of Directors.
+At June 30, 2023, there is no committed fund balance. - Assigned fund balance classification are intended to be used by the School's management for specific purposes but do not meet the criteria to be classified as restricted or committed.
+At June 30, 2023, the assigned fund balance of \$22,868 relates to the School's Parent Teacher Council account for student and school activities. - Unassigned fund balance is the residual classification for the School's general fund and includes all spendable amounts not contained in the other classifications.